The64thGamer/cheeseepedia/content/photos/n0uqdu7azc1mv7mggjz6avif.md

 categories = ["Chuck E. Cheese's"] pages = ["Tuscaloosa, AL (1375 McFarland Blvd)"] startDate = ""
-description = "The aftermath of the store's exterior from being struck by a tornado."
 +++
+The aftermath of the store's exterior from being struck by a tornado.